 Today, there are cloud-based data platforms that create a new kind of interoperability where payers and providers can share information without building and maintaining individual connections.
 These platforms enable data to be continuously refreshed and current, eliminating the need to question accuracy or integrity.
 These platforms include advanced technological components such as AI, machine learning (ML), and robotic process automation (RPA) meaning participants reap the rewards of greater interoperability without making substantial infrastructure investments.

-The network applies modern, secure infrastructure designed specifically to meet the needs of today’s healthcare businesses.
-Leveraging FHIR standards for data sharing, the network facilitates peer-to-peer communication directly between payers and providers without the need for third parties, thereby reducing the number of transactions needed to support operational workflows.
-And because the network enables permissioned and auditable data sharing without data aggregation, it gives data owners more control over their data.
+Avaneer Health’s network and its platform are designed for interoperability and applies a modern, secure infrastructure and leverages the FHIR standard for data exchange.
+Thus, payers and providers communicate and transact directly, eliminating the need for third-party solutions and reducing the number of transactions needed to support operational workflows.
+Because the platform enables permissioned and audited data sharing without data aggregation, data owners have more control over their data.

 We’re all familiar with the amount of financial waste in our industry, much of it related to inefficient manual administrative processes.
 While industry leaders have talked about the need for automation for years, today’s modern technologies hold much more promise than those of the past.
 Robotic process automation (RPA) is a prime example.

 RPA works by mimicking repetitive processes through rule-based tasks.
 “A set of scripted processes can access applications and data sources using structured data and logic to automate decisions according to predefined business rules and conditions.”
 In this way, RPA eliminates the potential for human error in manual processes while also increasing productivity with fewer staff.